 Ralph Denk, Team Manager of BORA – hansgrohe said: "We always enjoy riding the Tour de Suisse.
 There are many challenging stages, but the attention it receives and number of fans lining the route never cease to amaze me.
 Naturally a lot of riders use it as preparation for the Tour de France, but it stands in its own right as one of the best cycling events in the world."

 The Tour de Suisse will be a key test for Sagan before the Tour de France, where he will be aiming for his sixth green jersey.

 Watch the action on four continents

-InfrontRingier will handle full event operations, with approximately 300 people working on the ground across the nine stages of the event.
-This will ensure its success and appeal to an anticipated one million event spectators and TV viewers in approximately 100 countries and territories.
-The media rights have been marketed by Infront, the international sports marketing company and joint venture partner for InfrontRingier.
+InfrontRingier will handle full event operations, with approximately 300 people working on the ground across the nine stages.
+This will ensure its success and appeal to an anticipated one million spectators and TV viewers in approximately 100 countries and territories.
+The media rights have been marketed by Infront, the international sports marketing company and joint venture partner of InfrontRingier.